Vanishing Theorems and Complex Structures on Non-Classical Flag Domains: Characterizations of non-classical flag domains

-When $D$ is classical, the cycles $gZ_o$ for any $g\in G_\R$, are the only compact analytic subvarieties of $D$ of dimension $d=\dim_\C K/V$.
+When $D$ is classical, the vertical cycles are the only compact analytic subvarieties of $D$ of dimension $d=\dim_\C K/V$.
 When $D$ is non-classical, we have more subvarieties of $D$ and we define the cycle space $\mathscr U$ by

-The following theorem on the cycle chain connectedness of non-classical period domains is Theorem 1.2 in \cite{GRT}, which was also proved in Proposition 3.1 of \cite{Huc} by a different method.
+The following theorem on the cycle chain connectedness of non-classical flag domains is Theorem 1.2 in \cite{GRT}, which was also proved in Proposition 3.1 of \cite{Huc} by a different method.